Frequently asked questions about the new Quentin Blake Centre for Illustration.

 Please email community@qbcentre.org.uk or call +44 (0)20 8150 7100.

 Yes!
-School groups will be welcome to visit our exhibitions and gardens, and to take part in creative workshops when we open in 2026.
+School groups are welcome to visit our exhibitions and gardens, and to take part in creative workshops.
+We also offer in-school workshops.
+More information can be found here.

-To be informed when school bookings open, sign up to our schools e-newsletter.
+To stay informed about school bookings, sign up to our schools e-newsletter.

 Yes!
-Applications for our annual residency programme will reopen in late 2026.
+Applications for our residency programme will reopen in 2027.
 For updates on our residencies and other opportunities for illustrators, sign up for our e-newsletter and follow us on Facebook(opens in new window), Instagram(opens in new window) and LinkedIn(opens in new window).

 Donations of all sizes mean a lot to us and make a real difference to our work.
 You can support us by making a one-off donation online.